About

 Village Canine

-Jess is a Canine Behavior Consultant with two decades of professional canine experience in animal husbandry, canine behavioral health, and behavior modification in the DC metro area.
-As Village Canine, Jess extends her knowledge and expertise to directly support pet parents and their dogs through application of a fear-free, scientific approach to dog training & behavior modification.
+Jess is a Canine Behavior Consultant and Neuroscientist with nearly two decades of academic and professional canine experience in fear-free animal husbandry, canine behavioral health, and behavior modification in the DC metro area.
+Through her career in the daycare, boarding, and training spaces, Jess has been most interested in the behavioral presentation of stress, how fearful animals respond to their environment, and evaluating processes for trauma recovery.
+As Village Canine, Jess extends her knowledge and expertise to directly support pet parents and their dogs through application of a fear-free, scientific approach to canine husbandry & behavior modification to support long-term canine behavioral health.

-Through both research and applied experience, Jess is dedicated to improving animal welfare by connecting science with realistic methods to support behavioral understanding without the use of aversive tools and techniques.
-Jess aims to improve canine socialization and training practices, build strong human-canine relationships through trust, and address gaps in behavioral support for dogs and their humans.
+Through both research and applied experience, Jess is passionate about improving animal welfare by connecting science with realistic methods to support behavioral understanding without the use of aversive tools and techniques.
+Jess aims to improve canine socialization and training practices, build strong human-canine relationships through trust and autonomy, and address the glaring gaps in behavioral support for dogs and their humans.

 Meet Kono